Scott S. Hartz

 Executive Vice President, General Account Investments

 Scott Hartz is Executive Vice President of General Account Investments for Manulife Financial Corporation.
-He oversees all U.S., Canadian and Asian general account investments, with total assets exceeding C$231 billion*.
+He oversees all U.S., Canadian and Asian general account investments, with total assets of nearly C$335 billion*.
 Mr. Hartz is also the Chief Investment Officer for John Hancock Life Insurance Company, a wholly owned subsidiary of Manulife.

 Before taking on his current role, Mr. Hartz oversaw all U.S. balance sheet investments for Manulife, a position he assumed in 2007.
 He was Senior Vice President and head of the Bond & Corporate Finance Group, overseeing all U.S. bond assets from 2004 to 2007.

 Before Manulife acquired John Hancock in 2004, he had been lead portfolio manager for John Hancock’s general account since 1998.
 Mr. Hartz, who began his career with John Hancock in 1983, joined the Portfolio Management Group in 1990 with responsibilities including managing the derivatives book.

 Mr. Hartz joined John Hancock in the retail life marketing support group as a rotation on the actuarial program.
 He joined the Investment Strategy Group in 1985 and was the asset/liability manager for the Retail Life Segments.
 He helped develop the Company’s use of financial futures for its hedging strategies, including managing and trading the futures’ book.